 6. Grass.
 Wicker and Twig Baskets

 My mom has this huge basket with a lid that she always kept in our den for throws.
-Writing this post has reminded me that I need to find one like mom has.
+Writing this post has reminded me that I need to find one similar to the one my mom has.
 Look at this beauty!

 Turning a basket into a file drawer…CLEVER!

-And ever-wonderful Ina Garten uses a large basket to store her oversize cutting boards!
+And ever-wonderful Ina Garten uses a large basket to store her oversized cutting boards!
 Brilliant.

 7. Silver/China Pieces

 Once again, along the same theme of re-purposing, use your rarely used silver and china to store everyday items so that you can enjoy them… everyday!
 I use the silver sugar and creamer set that was a wedding gift many moons ago to hold my crochet hooks, stitch holders and cable needles.

 The tools don’t get lost in drawers and they stay in one place and…I’m finally using the sugar and creamer set!